khndhkx123/Spring-WebBoard/README.md

 # Spring-WebBoard : Spring Legacy Project with Mybatis

 # JAVA-Spring WebBoard :
-# QT_order Project is done and convert to spring-boot project using JPA
+QT_order Project is done and convert to spring-boot project using JPA
-# This repository project is done by May, 13th 2020.
+# This repository project is done by May,30-2020.

 ## **Website**